bihealth/bih-cluster/bih-cluster/docs/how-to/service/file-exchange.md

 - [Jump to "From Linux"](#from-linux)
 - [Jump to "From Mac"](#from-mac)

-!!! danger "Too many wrong password failures will block your machine"

-    If you are entering your user/password incorrectly for more than 5 times in 10 minutes then your machine will be banned for one hour.
-    This means someone else that has the same IP address from the side of the file exchange server can get you blocked.
-    This can happen if you are in the same home or university network with NAT or if you are behind a proxy.
-    In this case you get a "connection refused" error.
-    In this case, try again in one hour.

 !!! important "Access from Charite Network"

     Access from the Charite network (IP ranges `141.x.x.x` and `10.x.x.x`) must connect through the Charite proxy (`http://proxy.charite.de:8080`).